kenta2/russian-anthem-kvzlyzug/README.md

 ## Summary

-This is the Russian national anthem (hymn), arranged for wind band.
+This is sheet music of the Russian national anthem (hymn), arranged for wind band.
 This repository accomplishes several goals: